enonic/old-xp-doc/doc/developer/views.rst

-.. _view:
+.. _views:

 Views
 =====

 Instead of composing the HTML, JSON or other output's in your javascript controllers, it's often easier to use a full MVC (Model View Controller) approach.

 Enonic XP supports pluggable view technologies, and ship the following view libraries out-of-the-box.